soulfood77/JavaScript-HW-2017/6_Angular/Notes_Angular.md

     ```
  2. #### OnChanges

-    Called **before ngOnInit** and whenever one or more data-bound properties change.
+    Called **before ngOnInit** and whenever one or more data-bound (@Input) properties change.
 Executes every time the value of an input property changes.
 The method receives a `SimpleChanges` object of current and previous property values.

      ```ts
     ngOnChanges(changes: SimpleChanges){